-When the Maritime Academy decides to make special educational provision, this decision is made with the consideration of teaching staff, the SENCo and the pastoral team.
-All of the information gathered from within the school about the student's progress, alongside national data and expectations of progress, is taken into consideration.
+Maritime Academy realises the importance of the class teacher's relevance to this process and use the graduated approach also known as the APDR cycle when additional support is required over and above the universal offer, a decision is made with the consideration of teaching staff, the SENDCo and the SEND Team.
+All of the information gathered from within the Academy about the student's progress, alongside national data and expectations of progress, is taken into consideration.